 Deferred outflows are defined under GASB Statement No. 63 as a consumption of net assets by the College that is applicable to a future reporting period and should be reported as having a similar impact on net position as assets.
 For the College, pension payments related to employees with federally funded positions and made subsequent to the pension liability measurement date are considered to be deferred outflows in accordance with GASB Statement No. 71, Pension Transition for Contributions Made Subsequent to the Measurement Date - An Amendment of GASB Statement No. 68.
 Changes in assumptions and differences between expected and actual experience of the College's other postemployment benefit (OPEB) plans are considered to be deferred outflows.
-Changes in proportion and differences between employers is also considered to be a deferred outflow.
+Changes in proportion and differences between employer contributions and actual contributions and its proportionate share of contributions to the plan relative to all employers is also considered to be a deferred outflow.
 Deferred outflows also include losses on debt refundings, which are amortized over the remaining life of the new debt, or refunded debt, whichever is shorter.

 Deferred inflows of resources are defined under GASB Statement No. 63 as acquisitions of net assets that are applicable to a future reporting period and should be reported as having a similar impact on net position as liabilities.
-At June 30, 2023, deferred inflows of resources included tax levies accrued that are levied for use in the next fiscal year, student tuition and fees that were collected or accrued for the next academic year, the unamortized portion of the net difference between projected and actual earnings on OPEB investments, and the unrecognized portion of revenues from a long-term vendor contract.
+At June 30, 2024, deferred inflows of resources included tax levies accrued that are levied for use in the next fiscal year, student tuition and fees that were collected or accrued for the next academic year, the unamortized portion of the net difference between projected and actual earnings on OPEB investments, and the unrecognized portion of revenues from a long-term vendor contract.